Customise Consent Preferences

 With Refrigerant Finders, you can be sure that you are getting the best price per pound for your R12 refrigerant and that your transaction will be easy, convenient, and legal.

-- Step One: Call our expert team at 312-291-9169 or contact us online to get a quote.
+Step 1: Call our expert team at 312-291-9169 or contact us online to get a quote.

-Step Two: Decide on a purchase method.
+Step 2: Decide on a purchase method.
 We make it very easy.
 We can come to you, we can send a pre-labeled paid for box, or you can drop it off to us if you are in the Chicago area.

 Have more questions?
-Visit our How It Works page to learn more about our convenient purchasing options.
+Visit our How It Works page to learn more about our convenient purchasing options!